stephangriesel/zwwwing-shop/readme.md

 ### B. Clean Local Terraform State
 - In your project folder, delete the `terraform.tfstate`, `terraform.tfstate.backup`, and `.terraform` directory.

-Once these steps are complete, please try the `terraform plan` and `terraform apply` one more time.
-This hidden "Origin Access" resource is the most likely cause of the repeated issue.
+Once both verification checks pass, you are ready to run `terraform plan` and `terraform apply`.

 ---